rebcabin/tangledown/README.md

 See the tiny, invisible Markdown cells above and below the code?
 Play around with opening and closing them with Enter and Shift-Enter, respectively, and marking them RAW (Press "R") and Markdown ("M").
 Don't mark them CODE ("Y").

 You can evaluate the cell with the new, optional [Tangledown Kernel](#section-tangledown-kernel).
-Don't evaluate the code cell in the Python Kernel, you'll get a syntax error because the `block` tag is not valid Python.
+If you evaluate the code cell in the Python Kernel, you'll get a syntax error because the `block` tag is not valid Python.
+The syntax error is harmless to Tangledown.

 This code tangles to the file `/dev/null`.
 That's a nifty trick for temporary `tangle` blocks.
 You can talk about them, validate them by executing their cells in the [Tangledown Kernel](#section-tangledown-kernel), and throw them away.